cloudposse/docs/content/tutorials/first-aws-environment.md

 cd /tutorials/03-first-aws-environment
 ```

-This `03-first-aws-environment/` directory that you're now in should be looking a little bit familiar from our first tutorial:
+This `03-first-aws-environment/` directory that you're now in should be looking a little bit familiar from our `atmos` tutorial:

 * We've got a `components/` directory which holds terraform components that we're looking to `apply` to our AWS Account.
 * We've got a `stacks/` directory which holds the declarative descriptions of 3 environments: